Hey Kids (Start Here)

 Well, perhaps he can.

-He studies the array of choices in front of him, and selects one, trying to make it his choice alone, trying to make a decision only as Hermann Gottlieb, but aware that he can never truly know if he is successful.
-Will he look back on his snap decision to purchase a sports car from Stuttgart as an injudicious impulse for which Newton should be blamed or as his own confused proclivities tearing their way out of the snarled mess of his conscious experience?
+He studies the array of options before him and selects one, trying to make it his choice alone, trying to make a decision only as Hermann Gottlieb, but aware he can never truly know if he’s successful.
+Will he look back on his snap decision to purchase a sports car from Stuttgart as an injudicious impulse for which Newton should be blamed, or as his own confused proclivities tearing their way out of the snarled mess of his conscious experience?

-Best not to overthink it, his brain advises, sounding exactly like Newton in an incendiary mood.
+Best not to overthink it, his brain advises, sounding like Newton in an incendiary mood.

 The cab pulls away from the curb.